Shape Your Future, Starting in Siegen

-After graduating, you will be able to work as a mathematician in one of the many application areas or deepen your knowledge in a Master's degree course in mathematics.
+After graduating, you will be able to work as a mathematician in one of the many application areas or deepen your knowledge in a master's in mathematics.

-The career opportunities for mathematicians are extremely diverse and range from risk forecasting, financial derivatives modelling, coding technology, diagnostic procedures in medicine and technology, numerical simulation and optimization of complex models to data and process analysis.
+Mathematicians enjoy diverse career paths, from risk forecasting, financial derivatives modelling, coding technology, diagnostic procedures in medicine and technology, numerical simulation and optimization of complex models to data and process analysis.
 Typical professional fields are

 - Finance and insurance